Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 .. image:: /assets/images/Documentation/bags_picking_order.png

 .. note::
-  If you are detecting a 5-bag pattern, and have enabled the checkbox **Automatically compute which of the horizontal bags is overlapping**, you can still choose the preferred picking order.
-  Pickit will adjust the order of the horizontal bags depending on which of them is detected to be on top.
+  Suppose that you are detecting a 5-bag pattern, and have the checkbox **Automatically compute which of the horizontal bags is overlapping** enabled.
+Pickit will respect the picking order selected in this section, except for the order among the two horizontal bags, depending on which of them is detected to be on top.

 .. note::
   If you are detecting a 4-bag (crossing) pattern, Pickit automatically detects the best bag